 This institution is an equal opportunity provider.

 DJUHSD is committed to providing a safe and civil learning and working environment.
-The District takes a strong position against bullying, hazing, or any behavior that infringes on the safety or well-being of students, employees, or any other persons within the District’s jurisdiction or interferes with learning or the ability to teach.
+The District takes a strong position against bullying, cyber-bullying, hazing, or any behavior that infringes on the safety or well-being of students, employees, or any other persons within the District’s jurisdiction or interferes with learning or the ability to teach.
+This includes racist and offensive comments targeted at other students on social media, and/or 'liking' or re-posting such comments, even if generated off-campus.
 The District prohibits retaliation against anyone who files a complaint or participates in the complaint investigation process.

 Bullying Frequently Asked Questions